-Some of our resellers and PowerListings Network application providers also have international operations and are subject to the risks described above.
+Some of our resellers and Knowledge Network application providers also have international operations and are subject to the risks described above.
 Even if we are able to successfully manage the risks of international operations, our business may be adversely affected if these resellers and application providers are not able to successfully manage these risks.

-Our growth depends in part on the success of our strategic relationships with existing and prospective PowerListings Network application providers.
+Our growth depends in part on the success of our strategic relationships with existing and prospective Knowledge Network application providers.

-We have established strategic relationships with approximately 150 third-party service and application providers that comprise our PowerListings Network, including Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri, Yelp and many others.
+We have established strategic relationships with approximately 150 third-party service and application providers that comprise our Knowledge Network, including Amazon Alexa, Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri, Yelp and many others.
 These application providers provide us with direct access to update content on their websites and applications.
-This direct access enables us to control our customers' business listings on the PowerListings Network application providers' websites and applications and to push real-time or nearly real-time updates to those business listings.
+This direct access enables us to control our customers' business listings on the Knowledge Network application providers' websites and applications and to push real-time or nearly real-time updates to those business listings.
 In order to maintain relationships with application providers, we may need to modify our products or strategies in a way that may be adverse to our business and financial results.
-Furthermore, if we were to lose access to these applications, either in whole or in part, our PowerListings Network would not be as efficient, accurate or competitive.
+Furthermore, if we were to lose access to these applications, either in whole or in part, our Knowledge Network would not be as efficient, accurate or competitive.

 In order to grow our business, we anticipate that we will need to continue to maintain and potentially expand these relationships.
 We may be unsuccessful in renegotiating our agreements with these third-party application providers or third-party application providers may insist on fees to access their applications.
 Additionally, our contracts with these third-party application providers are generally cancelable upon 30 days' notice, and we could lose access to these resources without having sufficient time to replace them.
 We believe we will also need to establish new relationships with third-party application providers, including third-party application providers in new geographic markets that we enter, and third-party application providers that may emerge in the future as leading sources of digital knowledge for end consumers.
 Identifying potential third-party application providers, and negotiating and documenting relationships with them, requires significant time and resources.
 Our competitors may be more effective than we are in providing incentives to application providers to favor their products or services or to prevent or reduce subscriptions to our products.
-In addition, the acquisition of a competitor by one of our third-party application providers could result in the termination of our relationship with that third-party application providers, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results could suffer.
+In addition, the acquisition of a competitor by one of our third-party application providers, which, in turn, could lead to decreased customer subscriptions.
+If we are unsuccessful in establishing or maintaining our relationships with third-party application providers, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results could suffer.